 I never want to squash the fighter in you, whatever it is that will make you fight for your dreams, ideals, life.
 But for fuck’s sake darling, there is a time and place for everything.
 And going to bed isn’t the time or the place, especially when you are so obviously painfully tired.
 You remind me of myself sometimes and how I joked for years before finally quitting the ‘sauce’ that I wanted to run into those weird AA meetings with a beer in one hand yelling, “My momma didn’t raise no quitter!”
 To prove what?
 Exactly.
 Pick your battles.
 It’s some of the best advice I can give you.
 Well, that and don’t drink old spice.
 That was the advice your Grandpa Wally gave me the first time I met him in a hotel lounge when I was 18.

-I just peaked in on the two of you to make sure you both were still breathing.
+I just peeked in on the two of you to make sure you both were still breathing.
 You are.

 What kind of a moron does that to herself?
 It must stop.
 I’ll get an ulcer if I don’t.
-I’ve just never met a love so big until I met your Dad and you.
+I’ve just never met a love so big until I met you.

 You have this new thing you are doing when you wake up from naps sometimes, you look at me as if you don’t know me at all and I might be some Russian Spy in the Cold War.
 There is so much suspicion and doubt in your eyes.
 It takes you a second to remember, oh yes, I know this face.
 I invited her here.
 She’s not a crasher.
 Then you belch like a drunken sailor and fart like an old fisherman and things seem right in your world once again.